Sachin-0305/ENCODER8TO3DATAFLOW/README.md

 **Procedure**

-/* write all the steps invloved */
+1.Type the program in Quartus software.

+2.Compile and run the program.

+3.Generate the RTL schematic and save the logic diagram.

+4.Create nodes for inputs and outputs to generate the timing diagram.

+5.For different input combinations generate the timing diagram.

+PROGRAM

 **PROGRAM**

 /* Program for Encoder 8 To 3 in Dataflow Modelling and verify its truth table in quartus using Verilog programming.

-Developed by:SACHIN M RegisterNumber:212223040177
+Developed by:SACHIN M
+RegisterNumber:212223040177
 */
 ![Screenshot 2024-05-08 091107](https://github.com/Sachin-0305/ENCODER8TO3DATAFLOW/assets/149985717/88839d1e-8c46-4f4c-a3bc-181cb79f2d2a)